 Of the state of th

 o.
-II illeat is oliered, is the purchase of processed meats. minimized?
+II meat is offered, is the purchase of processed meats. minimized?

 N/A []

 9A.
 If dairy products are offered, is the purchase of Fat-Free

-or Low rat dairy products (1% milk rat or less with no added sweeteners) prioritized?
+or Low rat dairy products (1% milk fat or less with no added sweeteners) prioritized?

 N/A

-OO IS not also as a second of the second of
+OO IS and the second of the se

 alternatives without added sweeteners available?

 N/A

 →

-fruit juice with no added sweeteners prioritized?
+fruit juice is offered, is the purchase of juice that is 100% fruit juice with no added sweeteners prioritized?

 N/A 🗆

-OD Company of the second control of the seco □
+Of the state of th □

-as per FDA definitions 5 prioritized?
+as per FDA definitions prioritized?

 N/A []

-$^{^4}$ If processed meats are offered, recommend using only products with no more than 480 mg per 2 oz.
-5 Low Sodium is 140 mg or less per RACC
+$^4$ If processed meats are offered, recommend using only products with no more than 480 mg per 2 oz. $^5$ Low Sodium is 140 mg or less per RACC

 11. Do at least 50% of available beverage choices (excluding 100% fruit and Low Sodium vegetable juices and Fat Free or Low Fat milk with no added sweeteners) contain < 25 calories per 8 ounces?
-NA 🗆 THE REAL PROPERTY OF THE PROPE 12.
+NA 🗆 THE PERSON NAMED IN COLUMN TO STATE OF THE PERSON NAMED I 12.
 Is drinking water (preferably cold tap water in at least 12 ounce cup sizes) offered?
-N/A CONTROL OF THE WAY OF THE PARTY 13.
-Has your institution eliminated the use of hydrogenated and partially hydrogenated oils for cooking or baking?
+NA 🗆 TOTAL CONTROL OF THE PARTY OF T Has your institution eliminated the use of hydrogenated and partially hydrogenated oils for cooking or baking?
 N/A 🗆 14.
-Are Low Fat and/or Low Calorie and/or Low Sodium condiments offered as per FDA definitions 6 ?
-N/A 15.
+Are Low Fat and/or Low Calorie and/or Low Sodium condiments offered as per FDA definitions ?
+N/A 🗆 15.
 Has your institution committed to developing and implementing a gradual sodium reduction plan that meets current Dietary Guidelines for Americans (DGA) standards?
-77 A gradual sodium reduction plan is a guide to assist in reducing sodium gradually over time by a set of defined criteria, in food procured, sold, or distributed by any food service entity; this can include restaurants, snack N/A 🗆 shops, vending, cafeterias, and other types of food service venues.
-The second secon
+72 A gradual sodium reduction plan is a guide to assist in reducing sodium gradually over time by a set of defined criteria, in food procured, sold, or distributed by any food service entity; this can include restaurants, snack N/A 🗆 shops, vending, cafeterias, and other types of food service venues.
+The state of the s

-6 Low-Fat is 3 g or less per RACC (and per 50g if RACC is small); Low Sodium is 140 mg or less per RACC (and per 50g if RACC is small); Low Calorie is 40 calories or less per RACC (and per 50g if RACC is small).
+&lt;sup>6 Low-Fat is 3 g or less per RACC (and per 50g if RACC is small); Low Sodium is 140 mg or less per RACC (and per 50g if RACC is small); Low Calorie is 40 calories or less per RACC (and per 50g if RACC is small).